 6. Failing to Report Income

-It’s easy to not claim all your tips — in fact, the IRS estimates up to 40 percent of tips go unreported.
-But don’t get too comfy — failing to report your income to the Internal Revenue Service might count as tax fraud and evasion, or failure to supply information.
+It’s easy to not claim all your tips or cash income, especially if you don’t track it consistently.
+But don’t get too comfy — failing to report all of your income to the IRS might count as tax fraud and evasion, or at least failure to supply information.

-How to avoid it: If you’re a server, keep a daily record of all tips you receive and use Publication 531 to report your tip income.
-Whether you’re a server or not, don’t fall victim to common misconceptions — use the most recent version of Publication 525 to keep track of what the IRS considers taxable and nontaxable income.
+How to avoid it: Tipped employees should keep a daily record of all tips received and use Publication 531 to report their tip income.
+Even if you’re not a tipped employee, don’t fall victim to common misconceptions about hard-to-track income.
+Use the most recent version of Publication 525 to keep track of what the IRS considers taxable and nontaxable income.

 7. Falling Victim to Tax Preparer Fraud

-“Choose your return preparer carefully because you entrust them with your private financial information that needs to be protected,” said Koskinen.
-About 56 percent of U.S. taxpayers use tax professionals to prep their returns — and the vast majority of those pros are honest, according to the IRS.
-It’s possible, however, that the preparer you rely on might dupe you into claiming credits or deductions you’re not entitled to in order to increase his own fee.
+In the 2017 IRS news release, Koskinen said it’s important to “choose your tax return preparer carefully because you entrust them with your private financial information that needs to be protected.”
+Many U.S. taxpayers use tax professionals to prepare their returns.
+If you’re among this group, keep in mind that it’s always possible the preparers you rely on might dupe you into claiming credits or deductions you’re not entitled to in order to increase their own fees.